-A new sepsis screening tool is to be rolled out across the trust, to help staff quickly identify patients who at risk, or who have developed sepsis.
-It can be used for patients who have attended ED or have just been admitted to a ward, as well as patients are already in hospital.
-As well as helping staff to identify patients who may have sepsis, it provides clear instruction on how to treat them and what further tests are required.
+A sepsis screening tool has been implemented in PICS for inpatients.
+A new paper-based screening tool is due to be rolled out in ED.
+Both of these are to help staff quickly identify patients who at risk, or who have developed sepsis, and also provide clear instruction on how to treat them and what further tests are required.